Fred's Vietnam Days

 On occasion we would encounter NVA (North Vietnamese Army) "Regulars".
 NVA Regulars were usually dressed in solid dark green military fatigues and carried AK-47s.

 This is a great (and turns out somewhat rare) aerial photo of Lai Khe during 1967/68.
 It was taken from the gunner's well of a helicopter by Don "Doc" Reynolds, a member of the 173rd Assault Helicopter Company (known as "Robinhoods"), also based in Lai Khe.
 (All my great aerial photos were confiscated by the Army when I left due to "concerns" they might wind up in enemy hands, somehow, even though my next stop was Travis Air Force Base outside San Francisco!)
 The top left of this photo looks south towards the village of Ben Cat (about 4 miles south of Lai Khe), and then, ultimately, Saigon.
 The dark green areas are the rubber trees.
 One of the major "highways" in Vietnam, Highway 13, runs right through the middle of the plantation.
 It is the single lane, pot-holed, dirt road that runs from the lower right to the upper left of the picture.
 (The Vietnamese civilians were not allowed to use the highway through the base camp of Lai Khe proper.
 Rather, they were diverted around the east side of the base via a by-pass made just for that purpose.
 See map below.)
 The longer paved-looking area on the left of the highway (wasn't really paved - rather it was made up of interlocking rubber sheets laid on the dirt) is the fixed wing aircraft runway of Lai Khe Airport.
 It could handle planes up to C-130s.
 I never saw any jets there, although I've heard one did make an emergency landing once.
+I'm told that at one point they were considering making the airstrip here large enough to accomodate B-52s, but that notiion died very early on.
 The shorter paved area (actually oiled dirt, not tarmack) on the right of Highway 13 is the rotary wing pad (helicopter takeoff and landing area).
 This is where we always left from on a mission and returned to upon its completion.
 The speckled area in the upper center is where the French had built their homes and support buildings for the plantation.
 Since they had already left Vietnam some years earlier, the Army took over all the buildings.
-You'll see pictures of the one we used as our Orderly Room in HHC a little farther below on this page.
+You'll see pictures of the one we used as our Orderly Room in HHC a little farther down on this page.
 There also was a Vietnamese Village where the plantation workers lived.
-Since the French were gone and the plantation was not being worked, the village workers now supported the Army and were paid to do routine tasks like KP ("Kitchen Patrol", i.e. food prep and washing/cleaning chores), cleaning the outhouses,, providing laundry and barber services, etc. Because of the way the plantation had been originally designed by the French, this village was located within the plantation itself.
-When the Army took it over, they used the entire plantation which completely surrounded the village.
+Since the French were gone and the plantation was not being worked, the village workers now supported the Army and were paid to do routine tasks like KP ("Kitchen Patrol", i.e. food prep and washing/cleaning chores), cleaning the outhouses, providing laundry and barber services, etc. Because of the way the plantation had been originally designed by the French, this village was located within the plantation itself.
+When the Army took it over, they occupied the entire plantation which completely surrounded the village.
 It was very unusual to have Vietnamese civilians actually living on an American base in Vietnam.
 This was because the enemy VC didn't wear uniforms and therefore they could not be distinguished from the South Vietnamese civilians.
 So, it was assumed that there were VC living in the village, specific identities unknown to us.
 We knew this to be the case because we would occasionally receive an attack that originated from the village.
 However, those events were relatively rare.
 Even so, one of those events did destroy my old HHC hooch, of which you'll see the results, farther down on this page.
 It was for this reason that most US Military compounds were set up with no Vietnamese housing on the compound itself.
 My outfit happened to be located directly next to the southwestern perimeter of the Lai Khe Vietnamese Village.
 I'm not exactly sure where it is in this photo, but I believe it to be just above and to the right of the helicopter pad, roughly in the center of the photo.

 This view of Lai Khe is from the northwest, looking more or less toward Saigon.